JuliaStats/StatsModels.jl/docs/src/formula.md

 Formula: y ~ 1 + a + b + c + c & a + c & b
 ```

+You may be wondering why formulas in Julia require a macro, while in R they appear "bare."
+R supports nonstandard evaluation, allowing the formula to remain an unevaluated object
+while its terms are parsed out.
+Julia uses a much more standard evaluation mechanism,
+making this impossible using normal expressions.
+However, unlike R, Julia provides macros to
+explicitly indicate when code itself will be manipulated before it's evaluated.
+By constructing
+a formula using a macro, we're able to provide convenient, R-like syntax and semantics.

 ## The `ModelFrame` and `ModelMatrix` types

 The main use of `Formula`s is for fitting statistical models based on tabular